What is the difference between Swiss fondue and Savoyarde fondue?

 Preparation

-Despite similarities, variations exist in the preparation:
+Despite similarities, variations exist in preparation:

 Accompaniments